fmaylinch/autolayout-helper/README.md

      ]];
 ```

-Noe let's suppose you want to remove `v3` but you don't want to add any other view.
+Now let's suppose you want to remove `v3` but you don't want to add any other view.

 First remove `v3`: